|In Memory of Bruce Robinson|

 1715 200 laps

 As the crowd thinned out it got easier to run, but after about 200 laps, my knee was beginning to balk at the tight turns.
 I changed gears and began running the straights and walking the curves, which meant a lot of stopping and starting, but helped.
 Then I figured out that my knee did not hurt if I ran at least a 9:15 pace.
 I certainly could not maintain that pace for dozens of miles, but I could between walks!
 So my running got faster and my sit down to eat or drink breaks drug out a bit, but I kept at it.
 When I could not run, I walked fast, probably a little too fast since I am not trained at all for walking long distances.
 About this time I turned to my med kit for some Tums to counter act the Coke and coffee.
 I was horrified to realize I had forgotten it!
 I was able to acquire some, plus some Tylenol and Aleve for later (just in case) and was back in business.
 I was feeling pretty good about my pace.
-At 100 laps every 3 or so hours, I had a shot if I could just keep going.
+At 100 laps every 3 or so hours, I had a shot at my 75 mile goal, if I could just keep going.
 Even if I slowed down I still had a chance…

 1929 250 laps